Building bird houses for your backyard can add a distinctive flavor to your garden.

 (If the house on the left were mine, I would remove the perch.) ;)

 Bird houses will need a “ladder” on the inside.
-Some types of wood, such as pine, that is used when building bird houses, have very smooth hard surfaces that do not allow the young birds toe holds, to climb out of their houses.
+Some types of wood, such as pine, when used in building bird houses, have very smooth hard surfaces that do not allow the young birds toe holds, to climb out of their houses.

 A bird ladder can be applied by roughing up or scoring the wall under the entrance, on the inside of the bird house.
 This will assist the baby birds in crawling out when it is time to fledge.